snowdj/quantitativeThoughts/_posts/2014-08-02-AWS_Tutorial1.md

 ### <a name="topic4"></a>Launch, Stop, and Terminate On-Demand EC2 cluster in a specific region with default security group

-Now that we have created (or upload) the required key to AWS Cloud, we are ready to launch EC2 instances.
+Now that we have created (or uploaded) the required key to AWS Cloud, we are ready to launch EC2 instances.
 We start by launching a cluster (of 2 nodes); in the US East (N. Virginia) region.

 ``` {.r}
 cl <- startCluster(ami = "ami-7376691a",instance.count = 2,instance.type = "t1.micro", key.name = "MyEC2", region = "us-east-1")
 ```

 using the default security group, since we didn't specify the `security.grp` parameter.
-As of the time of writting this tutorial, `ami-7376691a` is an Amazon Machine Instance that run of `Ubuntu-13.10` (64bit), and has `R version 3.1.0` and `RStudio-0.98.501` installed on it.
+As of the time of writing this tutorial, `ami-7376691a` is an Amazon Machine Instance that runs off `Ubuntu-13.10` (64bit), and has `R version 3.1.0` and `RStudio-0.98.501` installed on it.
 To stop this cluster, we use

 ``` {.r}
 stopCluster(cluster = cl, region = "us-east-1")